umbralcalc/umbralcalc/README.md

 I am an expert in creating Intelligent Decision-Making technologies with Python/Go/Rust simulations.

-Decision-Making technologies I have worked on include:
+Decision-making technologies I have worked on include:
 * Building a generalised platform for a wide variety of business decision-making problems.
 * Optimising traffic light control behaviour to improve the flow of multi-modal traffic.
 * Improving betting decisions based on simulated cricket match predictions.